Bessie Ernst Williams, June 16th, 2015

 LW: Today is June 16, 2015.
 This is the interview of Bessie Williams Ernst by Lily Wilson.
 We are at the Detroit Historical Museum in Detroit, Michigan.
 This interview is for the Detroit Historical Society and the Detroit 1967 Oral History Project.
 Bessie, can you tell me where and when you were born?

 BW: Well I was born over eight decades ago in the city of Detroit, and I lived here most of my life.
 Educated schools here, Universities here and just done a lot of things and I love Detroit absolutely love it.

 LW: What neighborhood where you born in, in Detroit?

 BW: I was born in the Cultural Center neighborhood, I was very fortunate in doing that because I was on a street called Medbury just east of Woodward about four, five blocks down.
-And I said I was lucky because I had in my backyard a visit every week with my father and my sister and brothers the art museum on the east side of Woodward and the Detroit Public Library on the west side of Woodward.
-And we went to story hours there and whatever we were studying in school my father would take us to the museum.
-He would find an area that dealt with that particular area or subject we would sit on the floor and he would tell us about everything that he would see, it’s a marvelous background.
+And I said I was lucky because I had in my backyard -- and visit every week with my father and my sister and brothers -- the art museum on the east side of Woodward and the Detroit Public Library on the west side of Woodward.
+And we went to story hours here and whatever we were studying in school my father would take us to the museum.
+He would find an area that dealt with that particular area or subject we would sit on the floor and he would tell us about everything that he would see; it’s a marvelous background.